purohit0208/OpenFOAM_cases/README.md

 ![Bild1](https://github.com/purohit0208/OpenFOAM_cases/assets/85656918/cb5e0f1f-fa55-479a-81e2-23f833d64d5f)

 The simulation was done using a pisoFoam solver, which is a transient solver used for incompressible flow simulation for Laminar/Turbulent flow that uses the PISO algorithm. pitzDaily.foam file is a .foam file that can be opened in Paraview to analyze the results.
 The figure below shows results in the form of contour plots of the velocity magnitude at t=0.2, 0.4, and 0.6 sec.
+The entire simulation for 0.6 sec in video format can be seen in the 00.mp4 file in "incompressible-pisoFoam-LES-pitzDaily.zip" files.

 ![03](https://github.com/purohit0208/OpenFOAM_cases/assets/85656918/a77cc1fb-b511-43a9-9be6-775d978fea90)